How to take CBD oil

 Start with a low dosage, perhaps 10 mg.
 Take this for a few days, making a note of how you feel, then if there are no prohibitive effects and you think you require more, up it by the same amount again.
 Repeat this process until you find the optimum dosage without adverse effects.

 To determine how much CBD oil you are using, check the packaging carefully.
-Bottles come in different volumes with different concentrations of CBD.
-They are usually either 5% or 10% solutions but may only display the bottle size and the total amount of CBD it contains.
+Bottles come in different volumes with different concentrations of CBD measured as a percentage but some brands may only display the bottle size and the total amount of CBD it contains.

-If you need to calculate a dosage yourself, remember that a single droplet from a dropper is approximately 0.05ml.
+If you need to calculate a dosage yourself and don't know the percentage strength, remember that a single droplet from a dropper is approximately 0.05ml.
 So a 10ml bottle contains 10ml/0.05ml = 200 droplets.
 If it contains 500mg of CBD, there is therefore 500/200 = 2.5mg of CBD in each droplet.
 You can adjust this based on the volume of your bottle and the amount of CBD it contains, remembering that the size of a droplet remains the same.

 To get an idea of the amount of CBD that might work best for you, use the Jersey Hemp dosage calculator.